-City of Edgerton Consumer Confidence Water Report 2019
+City of Edgerton Consumer Confidence Water Report 2022

-Covering the 2018 Calendar Year
+Covering the 2021 Calendar Year

-This document is a snapshot of the quality of water that we provided last year.
-Included are the details about where your water comes from, what it contains and how it compares to Environmental Protection Agency (EPA) and state standards.
+This brochure is a snapshot of the quality of the water that we provided last year.
+Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-It is important that customers be aware of the efforts that are made continually to improve their water systems.